Devops-communityy/Quantum-Vector-AI-Engineering-Bootcamp/course-description.md

-By the end, you will build, deploy, and scale real-world AI applications using the same techniques that power **ChatGPT**, **Gemini**, and **Claude** - from a blank terminal to production.
+By the end, you will build, deploy, and scale real-world AI applications using the same techniques that power **ChatGPT**, **Gemini**, and **Claude** - from a blank terminal to production, including how to run them on **AWS**, containerize and orchestrate them with **Docker + Kubernetes**, evaluate them for quality, observe them in production, and secure them against real-world threats.

 ---